samboy/img9660/README.md

 * http://schilytools.sourceforge.net/

-I have sent an email to the current `mkisofs` maintainer with the bug report and my fix.
+I sent an email to the `mkisofs` maintainer with the bug report and my fix.
+While the late Joerg Schilling was very professional in his communication with me, he was unable to integrate my fix before he passed away.

 # The CDDL license controversey